-What is the Purpose of the 2014 Annual Meeting?
+What is the Purpose of the 2016 Annual Meeting?

-At the 2014 Annual Meeting, shareholders will act upon the matters outlined in the attached Notice of Annual Meeting and described in detail in this Proxy Statement, which are: (1) to elect two (2) Class I Directors to serve until the 2017 Annual Meeting of Shareholders, or until their successors are duly elected and qualified; (2) to ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2014; (3) to provide shareholders an opportunity to participate in an advisory vote on executive compensation; and (4) to transact such other business as may properly come before our annual meeting or any postponement or adjournment of the meeting.
-In addition, our management will report on our performance during the fiscal year ended December 31, 2013 and respond to questions from shareholders.
+At the 2016 Annual Meeting, shareholders will act upon the matters outlined in the attached Notice of Annual Meeting and described in detail in this Proxy Statement, which are: (1) to elect three (3) Class III Directors to serve until the 2019 Annual Meeting of Shareholders, or until their successors are duly elected and qualified; (2) to ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016; and (3) to transact such other business as may properly come before our annual meeting or any postponement or adjournment of the meeting.
+In addition, our management will report on our performance during the fiscal year ended December 31, 2015 and respond to questions from shareholders.

-Although the Board does not anticipate that any other matters will come before the 2014 Annual Meeting, your executed proxy gives the official proxies the right to vote your shares at their discretion on any other matter properly brought before the Annual Meeting.
+Although the Board does not anticipate that any other matters will come before the 2016 Annual Meeting, your executed proxy gives the official proxies the right to vote your shares at their discretion on any other matter properly brought before the Annual Meeting.

-Who Is Entitled to Vote at the 2014 Annual Meeting?
+Who Is Entitled to Vote at the 2016 Annual Meeting?

-Only shareholders of record at the close of business on March 7, 2014, or the "record date," will be entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement of the meeting.
+Only shareholders of record at the close of business on March 4, 2016, or the "record date," will be entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement of the meeting.